ct-js/docs.ctjs.rocks/docs/modding-fields-declaration.md

 For tables' fields, the `default` key sets the default values for newly added rows.

-## Unwrapping UIDs of types and textures
+## Unwrapping UIDs of templates and textures

-When you define a field with type `texture` or `type` and a user selects an asset for this field, a UID of a resource is stored.
+When you define a field with type `texture` or `template` and a user selects an asset for this field, a UID of a resource is stored.
 To tell ct.js to turn this UID into a name of a particular asset, you should add a postfix `@@assetType` at the end, writing the correct asset type:

-* `yourVarName@@type` for types;
+* `yourVarName@@template` for templates;
 * `yourVarName@@texture` for textures.

 The exported value will then be the name of an asset, as it is displayed in IDE and is usually used in code.

-This works both for injections and extensions for types.
+This works both for injections and extensions for assets.
 For injections, if you have a `key` in form of `yourVarName@@assetType`, matches with `/*%yourVarName%*/` or `%yourVarName%` will be replaced.

 ## Field groups